If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Wels

-lt: Velsas
+lv: Velsa lt: Velsas

 el: Βελς

-bg, sr: Велс ru: Вельс
+bg, mk, sr: Велс be, ru, uk: Вельс be: Вэльс

-Wels is situated at an altitude of 317 m on the river Traun ans is the second-alrgest town in Upper Austria.
+Wels is situated at an elevation of 317 m on the river Traun ans is the second-alrgest town in Upper Austria.
 During the 2nd century the former celtic town became a Roman administrative centre (municipium Aelium Ovilava), at times for some time it was the capital of the province Noricum.
 During the 3rd century it gradually grew into a large town (colonia Aurelia Antoniniana Ovilava).
 When Noricum was divided into two parts around AD 300, Ovilava became the capital of Noricum ripiense.
 When the Romans left the country in 488, the town too was abandoned.
 Around 600 the area was inhabited again, and Wels was first mentioned as castrum Uueles in 776.
 By 1215 it had obtained the status of a market town, and by 1222 that of a town.
 Under the rule of the Babenbergs and later of the Habsburgs, Wels received several privileges and became an important trading place.
 The town is also famous for being the place of death of Emperor Maximilian I (d.1519).
 During the 18th century, large parts of the town were rebuilt in Baroque style.
 During the 19th century, the industry grew, especially after the carriage railway from 273 Wels Budweis (České Budějovice) via Linz and Wels to Gmunden was opened in 1835/36.
 In 1854/55 the horse-drawn carriages were replaced by steam engines.
 During World War II the town suffered heavy damages.
 In 1964 the town obtained the status of an independent chartered town.

-The Semmelturm [right, no.323: centre background] was built in 1733.
+The Semmelturm [right, no. 323: centre background] was built in 1733.
 Its popular name ('bun tower') came from a baker's shop that was located in the building.
 The tower was demolished in 1959 to make room for a modern high-rise building.

 Until 1859, the railway line from Linz via Wels to Lambach went right through the building depicted in blue to the left of the Semmelturm.

-The former Spitalkirche (hospital church) [right, no.323: right] was built in the 14th century as the church (St. Elisabeth) of the citizens' hospice.
+The former Spitalkirche (hospital church) [right, no. 323: right] was built in the 14th century as the church (St. Elisabeth) of the citizens' hospice.
 The Baroque western façade was created in 1712.
 In 1829 the church was purchased by the city of Wels and was converted to a theatre.
 In 1904 it was closed because it had fallen into delapidation.
 Today the edifice has been modernized and is used for several shops.
 Only the façade has been reconstructed after the orginal.

 [scale]